 Who relies on your reporting?All Survivors Project presents research on sexual violence against men and boys and those abused on account of their sexual orientation and gender identity in situations of conflict and displacement to policy makers, humanitarian organisations, donors, government representatives and civil society organisations at the national and international level.

 Who funds All Survivors Project?All Survivors Project is predominantly funded by institutional donors (states and their governments) and UN agencies.
-Key supporters are the Swiss Agency for Development Cooperation, Principality of Liechtenstein, and the UK Foreign & Commonwealth Office.
+Key supporters are the Swiss Agency for Development Cooperation, Principality of Liechtenstein, the UK Foreign & Commonwealth Office, and the German Federal Foreign Office.

 If you have a question that is not answered on this page, please send it to us.